Full Mouth Reconstruction

 What is the Full Mouth Reconstruction Process Like?

 For example, a treatment plan for a badly broken tooth includes rebuilding the foundation of the tooth and treating the nerve, gums, and bone.
 Then we may use porcelain crowns, porcelain veneers, onlays, or bridges to strengthen and restore function and beauty to the tooth.
-We can do whatever it takes to restore your teeth to excellent health.
+We will do whatever it takes to restore your teeth to excellent health.

 Our dentists in Plano TX have been providing full mouth reconstructions for over 20 years.
 They use all the techniques learned from Dr. Frank Spear of Spear Education.